Monday, October 17, 2016

 RB40 Phase Microscope

 The images below of a Victorian butterfly tongue were captured using the RB40 phase contrast microscope both with and without the 550nm green interference filter (IF550).
-Microscopy images were captured using the PaxCam2+ CCD microscope camera.
+Microscopy images were captured using a microscope digital camera.

 The butterfly tongue is called a proboscis and is shaped like a tube.
 A butterfly's tongue functions much like a flexible straw, and will uncoil when the butterfly wants to sip nectar from a flower.